What You Need to Know About the New Labour Codes in India 2025

 Comparison of Old Laws Vs New Labour Codes

-The labour ecosystem has evolved significantly after the implementation of the Labour Codes 2025.
+After the implementation of the Labour Codes 2025, India’s labour ecosystem has evolved significantly.
 The comparison below highlights the key changes.

 Key Implications for Employers

-As the new codes are in effect nationwide, employers should begin preparing for labour law compliance in India.
+Employers should prepare for labour law compliance in India as the new codes are in effect nationwide.
 Notably, the new framework brings updated definitions, broader social security coverage, revised employment norms and several other changes that will affect all employers.

 Employers should conduct a comprehensive review across HR, Finance, Payroll, and Legal functions.
 They need to: